 Then in 2004, there was a reported sighting of the Ivory-billed Woodpecker in Arkansas and it made a big stir in the birding world.
 But when I heard about it I thought, “What’s the big deal?
 I saw that thing two years ago.”
 Now whenever I’m around Carol’s birding friends, I tell them about the Ivory-billed Woodpecker.
 They just roll their eyes.

 So what does all this have to do with faith?
 Simply this: if you don’t believe something is possible, you’re not likely to see it.
 And I think that’s what Jesus was getting at.
 Faith is not guaranteeing what God will do.
-Rather, faith is being certain that “with God all things are possible.”
-That’s the kind of childlike faith Jesus wants us to have every day.
+Rather, faith is being certain that “with God all things are possible," which is especially difficult in times of crisis.
+But that's the kind of childlike faith Jesus wants us to hold on to, no matter what happens.

 The truth is, I’m not experienced enough to know exactly what I saw in the mangrove swamp.
 But I do know this.
 That ranger will probably never see the Ivory-billed Woodpecker because, unlike me, he still believes it’s impossible.